 Program of study types are a categorization used at the Daniels Faculty and the Faculty of Arts &Science.
 Open programs don't have any specific courses required for enrolment.
 As long as you are on your way to completing 4.0 credits, you can apply to an open program.
 In order to enrol in limited programs, you have to complete 4.0 credits and complete some additional requirements like obtaining minimum grades or completing required courses, and in some instances complete an interview, profile, or portfolio .
 There is no guarantee that students will be admitted to their program of interest by completing the minimum requirements listed.
-For more information on "open" and "limited" programs in the Faculty of Arts & Science, see their program of study listing information: https://sidneysmithcommons.artsci.utoronto.ca/program/.
-For more information on "open" and "limited" programs in the Daniels Faculty, see our program of study listing information: https://www.daniels.utoronto.ca/students/current-students/programs-study.
+For more information on "open" and "limited" programs in the Faculty of Arts & Science, see their program of study listing information.
+For more information on "open" and "limited" programs in the Daniels Faculty, see our program of study listing information.